day8/re-frame/README.md

 This is not a tutorial on how to write reagent components, but let's talk briefly about the "data in" bit.
-Turns out there are two ways data components get data in:
+Turns out there are two ways data flows into components:
 1. the data is supplied as component parameters, typically from a parent component.
-There tends to be a hierarchy of components and data often flows from parent to child via parameters.
+There tends to be a hierarchy of components and data often flows from parent to child via function parameters.

 2. a component can 'subscribe' to some aspect of the data.
 As a result, it becomes an observer of that state, and it gets an stream of data updates as that part